SSG Blog

 Posted on April 21st, 2021 | SSG

 The suspension of the Johnson & Johnson vaccine highlights the ever-changing demands on our understaffed public health organizations.
-It also shows why modern business process and information management tools are essential to help our public health teams remain responsive and efficient against an increasingly unpredictable epidemiological, pharmaceutical and public policy backdrop.
+It also shows why modern business process and healthcare management tools are essential to help our public health teams remain responsive and efficient against an increasingly unpredictable epidemiological, pharmaceutical and public policy backdrop.

 As we’ll remember a year ago, medical experts were frantically searching for a COVID-19 vaccine as it was sweeping across the US.
 Many pundits were suggesting that we might never identify an effective vaccine.
 It was a pretty bleak picture.
 Public Health Departments, working hand-in-hand with health care providers, were our first line of defense in understanding the spread of the pandemic, capturing information and coordinating efforts across our communities.